Search

 Bava Batra 168

-The gemara discusses why in particular cases one side needs to pay for the document to be written or why the mishna needed to specify that they needed to pay – isn’t is obvious?
-A classic case of asmachta is brought – where one pays back part of one’s loan and both sides agree to give the document to a third party (instead of writing a receipt that part was paid).
-If the borrower declares, “I will pay by a particular date and if not, you can return the document to the creditor,” there is a debate about whether or not the creditor can claim the whole amount (in the event that the loan is not paid back on time).
-The gemara concludes that asmachta is not a valid transaction and one would not need to pay in this case.
-What does one do if the document is erased or torn?
+The Mishna explains that if one pays back part of a loan and both sides agree to give the document to a third party (instead of writing a receipt that part was paid) and the borrower declares, “I will the balance by a particular date and if not, return the document to the creditor,” there is a debate about whether or not the creditor can claim the whole amount (if the loan is not paid back on time).
+This is a case of asmachta, an exaggerated claim, and Rabbi Yosi and the rabbis disagree about whether asmachta is valid or not.
+Even though Rav and Rabbi Yochanan held by Rabbi Yosi, that asmachta is valid, the Gemara ruled that we do not rule that way.

 Once one has stated his testimony he may not then state a revision, this case of Rav Yirmeya is an exception, and he can retract his initial statement in which he supported the woman’s claim.
 The reason is that it is not the manner of a Torah scholar to be careful about identifying women, for reasons of modesty.